Alligator (novel): Overview

 Apart from Bond's name always appearing in the book as B*ond, other references to recurring characters include Pennyfarthing instead of Miss Moneypenny.
 Felix Leiter appears as Felix Ronson and Jamaican fisherman Quarrel is named Squabble.
 Bond's boss, M, is simply known as *.
 The book also parodies Bond's ordering of drinks.
 Instead of the usual 'Shaken, not stirred,' B*ond specifies every single thing he orders to eat.
 When B*ond faces down Alligator at the card table, they play Go Fish.

 The cover of Alligator parodies the Signet Books paperback covers used for the Fleming novels in the 1960s.
 The back cover of the book lists other fictitious B*ond novels, including Lightningrod, Tomorrow We Live, Monsieur Butterfly and Scuba Do-Or-Die.

 The book was published in paperback and was such a success that Bennett Cerf, (Christopher Cerf's father) considered bringing out a hardcover edition from Random House.
 He wrote Fleming for his blessing and Fleming responded saying how much he hated the book.
-(Cerf and Frith were reportedly confused, thinking that the Bond books were supposed to be funny.)
+Cerf and Frith were reportedly confused, thinking that the Bond books were supposed to be funny.

 The initial run was limited to 100,000 copies because Fleming's American publisher found the book too similar to the real Bond books.
 Bennett Cerf was interested in publishing a hard cover edition of the book, but changed his mind when he saw Fleming's response.
 (Random House was just about to publish Fleming's children's book Chitty-Chitty-Bang-Bang.)

 A copy of the book was found in the paperwork between President John F. Kennedy and Special Assistant to the President Arthur M. Schlesinger Jr.

-In attempting to re-print the book, or to develop the story into a different form, Cerf and Frith found that Fleming had in his will specifically prohibited them from doing anything involving Bond.
+In attempts to re-print the book, or to develop the story into a different form, Cerf and Frith found that Fleming had in his will specifically prohibited them from doing anything involving Bond.

 The book has been out-of-print for over 45 years.